Become member

 In addition to the benefits mentioned above, ERA serves as a forum for creating relations and relationships among its member organizations.
 This aspect plays a vital role in fostering a sense of community and collaboration within the walking community.
 Here are some ways in which ERA facilitates and highlights this aspect:

-1. Networking Opportunities: ERA provides numerous networking opportunities for member organizations.
-The yearly conference, workshops, and webinars organized by ERA bring together representatives from member organizations, allowing them to connect, share experiences, and build relationships.
+1. Networking opportunities: ERA provides numerous networking opportunities for member organizations.
+The yearly conferences, workshops, and webinars organized by ERA bring together representatives from member organizations, allowing them to connect, share experiences, and build relationships.
 These events create a platform for networking and establishing fruitful collaborations among organizations from different European countries.

 In summary, ERA’s role as a forum for creating relations and relationships among its member organizations is a crucial aspect of the benefits it offers.
 By providing networking opportunities, facilitating collaboration and knowledge sharing, fostering a sense of community, and encouraging international exchange, ERA enhances the bonds between member organizations and promotes a supportive and interconnected walking community across Europe.